OstrowskiJ/Electronic_Component_Catalog/README.md

 * Adding elements to server database
 * Changing parameters and description on server database

-For now we created the register, login, logout module.
+###### First we created the register, login, logout module.
 In which we encapsulate authentication functionalities for creating an account.
 An account module has got:
-* Email confirmation
+* Email confirmation with possibility of malfunction
 * Password recovery
 * And member memory

+###### Then, we add a prototype of main functionality - editable catalog.
+For now it has got:
+* Adding, editing and destroying an elements in catalog
+* Profile connection > in profile section: basic information about user, and geolocalization
+* Search engine with advanced searching tool

+###### Gems used in a project:
+* Devise
+* Geocoder
+* Gmaps4rails
+* Simple form